zzxwill/odps/intl.en-US/User Guide/SQL/UDT.md

 Features

--   UDT currently only support Java.
+-   UDT currently only supports Java.
 Other languages will be supported in later versions.
--   UDT also allow you to upload JAR packages and directly reference the packages.
-UDT have provided flags.
+-   UDT also allows you to upload JAR packages and directly reference the packages.
+UDT has provided flags.
-    -   You can use set odps.sql.session.resources to specify one or more resources that you need to reference and separate the resources with commas \(,\).
+    -   You can use `set odps.sql.session.resources` to specify one or more resources that you need to reference and separate the resources with commas \(,\).
 Example: `set odps.sql.session.resources=foo.sh,bar.txt;`.

         **Note:** This flag is the same as the resource setting flag in Select Transform.
 Therefore, this flag controls two functions.
 For example, you can use a UDT to reference the UDF JAR package that we have mentioned in the Overview section.